The Sky Is Not the Limit: SpaceX Innovations Disrupting Galactic Travel

 In a similar vein, cost-conscious SpaceX re-landed and reused their capsule, The Dragon, becoming the first space company to do so.
 This was first executed aboard a reused Falcon 9 rocket in 2017, but SpaceX also performed this in April of 2021 with four astronauts on board.

 This was a significant step for SpaceX as NASA had to modify their contract with SpaceX in order to permit the reuse of spacecraft and rocket hardware.
 Until then, they had not approved the use of previously-flown spacecraft and rockets to transport their astronauts into orbit.
-The astronauts arrived on the ISS on the 23rd April 2021.
+The astronauts arrived on the ISS on the 23rd of April 2021.

 The first car in space – oh, and the most powerful operational rocket